-Decision support is enabled by data content and structure as scoped in a database model design.
-A database model design is enabled and constrained by choice (use) of a data model.
+Decision support depends on the data content of a decision making process as scoped in a database model design.
+A database model design is enabled by choice of a data model.

-Informational needs for decision processes in planning, programming, and implementation are addressed by transforming data into information through the use of data processing techniques.
-The relationship presented in Figure 6.1, in which information needs guide the selection of geographical data and in turn the selection of data transformation (input to output) using operations is the basis of a data analysis framework for decision support.
+Informational needs of decision processes for planning, programming, and implementation are addressed by transforming data into information through the use of data processing techniques.
+The relationship presented in Figure 6.1, in which information needs guide the selection of geographical data and in turn the selection of data transformation operations is the basis of a data analysis framework for decision support.